Star Wars Outlaws Review

 But the glitches and broken elements go further; the aforementioned AI and poor vision cones, bad camera angles while climbing or trying to be stealth and scope a room and then there’s the console overheat.
 Outlaws makes our Series X do additional situps and then borks its OS to points where screens or Achievements won’t display after an hour or so of play, lest we do a Restart.
 It is a beast of a game, we get that, but it needs some serious post-launch love.

-The “Rank Rancor”sub-head above, however, took the whole performance cake for ours.
-Not only were we stuck in a loop during our Rancor ‘boss battle’ (a loose term here) where said rancor, who was meant to hit its head three times on Jabba’s giant metal doors before concussing itself, didn’t and just kept charging us to the point we started pulling our collective hair out, it did it on a couple of occasions before, after the earlier-mentioned console reset, it hit its head and went quietly to sleep so we could slip out the door.
-It was among one of the most frustrating moments of the game and left a very drooly sour taste in our mouths.
-Thankfully we knew the exact post-boss battle thing to do -- pull up a couple of cards and throw down some credits.
+The “Rank Rancor” sub-head above, however, took the whole performance cake for ours.
+Not only were we stuck in a loop during our Rancor ‘boss battle’ (a loose term here) where said rancor, who was meant to hit its head three times on Jabba’s giant metal doors before concussing itself, didn’t and just kept charging us to the point we started pulling our collective hair out.
+And it had done this on a couple of occasions before, however, after the earlier-mentioned console reset, it (finally) hit its head and went quietly to sleep as programmed so we could slip out the door, likely wholly noticed.
+(Stealth.
+Broke.
+Joke.)
+But seriously, it was among one of the most frustrating moments of the game and left a very drooly and sour taste in our mouths.
+Thankfully we knew the exact post-boss battle thing to do -- pull up a couple of cards and throw down some credits...

 Sylop Sabbac